MohamadYusuf/WebRx-Site/docs/getting-started.md

 ## Defining our first Component

+In WebRx, user interface elements are composed of view and view-model pairs that are refered to as [Components](/docs/component-overview.html).
+The view is written with HTML and is rendered into the DOM.
+The view-model is written with JavaScript and provides data and behavior to the view.
+WebRx's powerful databinding links the two pieces together allowing changes in your data to be reflected in the view and vice versa.
+This separation of concerns is great for developer/designer collaboration, maintainability, architectural flexibility and even source control.

-Let's return our focus on the <code>div</code> element at the very top of the body:
+Let's now focus on the <code>div</code> element at the very top of the body:

 ```html
 <div data-bind="view: 'main'"></div>